rngtng/FileUploadProgress/README.markdown

 ## Solution

-I came up with a small&simple app called *The Traffic Machine* - a demonstration of background File Upload with Progress Bar.
+I came up with a small & simple rails app called *_The Traffic Machine_ - a demonstration of background File Upload with Progress Bar*.

 According to the specs, two major issues had to be solved:
 1. upload the file in background, while user enters additional title/comment/text to the file
 2. get the upload progress and show it to the user

+Usually, Flash solutions addresses those problems, but bring other disadvantages as well (wrong version/not installed/disabled).
+So I was looking for a solution without Flash.
+The latest specs of HTML5 give some further possibilities as well, but is not supported by majority of web browsers yet. *See sources at the bottom for further info*

-Luckly, I didn't had to reinvent the wheel, as there are already solutions for both problems out there.
+Luckily, I didn't had to reinvent the wheel, as there are already solutions for both problems out there.
+For the background upload, [Ajaxupload](http://valums.com/ajax-upload/) looked just fine for me.
+It's a jQuery implementation of uploading a file to a hidden iFrame which happens in background and doesn't block the user from adding additional infromation.

-No Flash (yuck!!)
+To track the upload progress, I found the [Apache-upload-progress Module](http://github.com/mpokrywka/apache-upload-progress-module), which adds an access point to your Apache, so you can easily get the total and received file size in JSON format.

 ### Basic Infrastrukture
 * [Rails 2.3.5](http://rubyonrails.org/)